wp-plugins/oik-nivo-slider/readme.txt

 7. oik Nivo slider options page

 == Upgrade Notice ==
+= 1.3 =
+* Please upgrade to oik-nivo-slider v1.3 when you upgrade to oik v1.13.
+A change in oik's bw_jquery() function could have caused slideshow images to be hidden.

 = 1.2 =
 * Please upgrade oik to at least version 1.12 before installing oik-nivo-slider v1.2
 * The minimum requirement for a WordPress Multisite solution is oik version 1.12.1